Anduin2017/WtfPowerShell/Contains.md

 Guess what, it evaluates to `true`.

-This is because `-Contains` could only be applied to a collection value, so the left-hand value `"12-18"` will to be casted to `String[]` and resulting in `@("12-18")`.
+This is because `-Contains` could only be applied to a collection value, so the left-hand value `"12-18"` will to be casted to `string[]`, resulting in `@("12-18")`.
 From this point on, the behavior makes total sense.

 What a strange behavior of PowerShell! 😲